eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-19_witness-is-back-online-with-0-19-12.md

 - - -

-This page is synchronized from the post: [Witness Is Back online with 0.19.12!](https://steemit.com/@justyy/witness-is-back-online-with-0-19-12)
+This page is synchronized from the post: ['Witness Is Back online with 0.19.12!'](https://steemit.com/@justyy/witness-is-back-online-with-0-19-12)